VidCruiter Logo

 Now let’s talk about headspace.
 Getting in a good frame of mind is critical for interview success.
 But our desire to succeed can introduce disproportionate worry.
 Our imaginations are very good at dreaming up all sorts of “worst case scenarios” and “what ifs” that aren’t likely to occur.

-Use the STOP technique to gain perspective and defuse anxiousness.
+• Use the STOP technique to gain perspective and defuse interview anxiety.
 This simple and quick mental trick can help you manage stress in real-time, so feel free to use this strategy before, during, and after your interview.

-Make a gratitude list and/or give yourself a pep talk.
+• Make a gratitude list or give yourself a pep talk.
 There are likely many positive things happening in your life (including an interview invitation!).
-Take a second to pump yourself up instead of psyching yourself out.

-Practice visualization.
-Imagine you’ve already earned the interviewer’s attention and trust.
-They’re keen to hear what you have to say.
+• Practice visualization.
+Your interviewers are keen to hear what you have to say.
 Better yet, imagine you already have the job!
 Close your eyes and think about what you’d do on your first day of work.
-Make note of how the visualization made you feel, as well as any questions that pop to mind.
+Make note of any questions that pop up.

-As your interview approaches, remember that you’ve been asked to attend because you show potential.
-Stay in good spirits and resist the temptation to “fear”cast.
-You can’t predict the future, but you can prepare for it.
+As your video interview approaches, remember that you’ve been asked to attend because you show potential.
+Stay in good spirits and prepare as much as you can.
+Remember, your interviewers want to meet you!

 "You can generally find the name of the hiring manager by searching for a position title + XYZ company on LinkedIn.
 Once you’ve found them, look for commonalities in career trajectory, professional associations, or hobbies and use this information to spark a connection.
 I wouldn’t recommend sending a friend request on social networks like Facebook just yet since you don’t want to overstep.
 Always proceed with caution."